Collection of Information

 - (B) See that all notices are duly given in accordance with these By-Laws or as required by law;

-- (C) Be custodian of the corporate records and/or the seal of the Cooperative, and affix the seal of the Cooperative to all certificates of membership prior to the issue thereof, and to all documents, the execution of which, on behalf of the Cooperative under its seal, is duly authorized in accordance with the provisions of these By-Laws;
+- (C) Be custodian of the corporate records and/or the seal of the Cooperative, and affix the seal of the Cooperative, and to all documents, the execution of which, on behalf of the Cooperative under its seal, is duly authorized in accordance with the provisions of these By-Laws;

 - (D) Keep a register of the names and post office addresses of all Members;

-- (F) Have general charge of the books of the Cooperative;
+- (E) Have general charge of the books of the Cooperative;

-- (H) In general, perform all duties incident to the Office of Secretary, and such other duties as from time to time may be assigned by the Board.
+- (G) In general, perform all duties incident to the Office of Secretary, and such other duties as from time to time may be assigned by the Board.

 Treasurer.
 The Treasurer shall: